davidpots/playsongnotes/_lessons/295 - hello in there (intro riff) - john prine.md

 ---
 layout: song
-title: '"Hello in There" (intro riff) by John Prine'
+title: '"Hello in There" by John Prine'
 song_title: "Hello in There"
 artist: John Prine
 year: 1971